Skip Navigation

 We are working with the local authorities and residents regarding off-site security locations.
 There will also be response teams available to respond to any calls made to the community hotline.

-WILL ANY LITTER DROPPED AROUND THE PERIMETER OF THE PARK BE CLEARED AWAY?
++ WILL ANY LITTER DROPPED AROUND THE PERIMETER OF THE PARK BE CLEARED AWAY?

 Yes, there will be designated waste management teams appointed to service any routes our customers take to and from the main transport hubs and around the perimeter of the park.
 We are determined to be good neighbours and we always leave parks and local communities in the same condition as we found them.
-If you have any problems with litter during the events, please call the community hotline number and someone will ensure it is addressed.
+If you have any problems with litter during the events, please email us or call the community hotline number and someone will ensure it is addressed.

-WHERE CAN I GET MORE INFORMATION?
++ WHERE CAN I GET MORE INFORMATION?

 If you have any questions or concerns leading up to or during the event, please do not hesitate to contact us.
 The phone number will be circulated in due course.